 This professional campaign titled 'The Game That Goes There' was published in United States in June, 2020.
 It was created for the brand: The LIV Project, by ad agency: Humanaut.
 This Direct medium campaign is related to the Public Interest, NGO industry and contains 2 media assets.
-It was submitted about 2 years ago.
+It was submitted over 2 years ago.

 Advertising Agency: Humanaut, Chattanooga, USA

 Chief Strategist: Andrew Clark

 Executive Producers: Tommy Wilson, Dan Jacobs

 Associate Creative Director: Bethany Maxfield

 Senior Art Director: Carrie Warren